ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Your UltraSeedbox Linux Terminal - Helpful Commands for Learning Linux.md

 ### rm

-The rm command stands for _remove_, it is used to delete files or directories you no longer wish to use. **It is very important to keep in mind that there is no recycling bin in Linux, any files you delete are permanently lost.** Syntax for rm is much the same as cp, if you wish to remove a file named **Movie1.mkv** you'd simply type `rm Movie1.mkv`.
+The rm command stands for _remove_, it is used to delete files or directories you no longer wish to use. **It is very important to keep in mind that there is no recycling bin in Linux, any files you delete are permanently lost.** Syntax for rm is much the same as cp if you wish to remove a file named **Movie1.mkv** you'd simply type `rm Movie1.mkv`.
 If you wish to remove an entire directory, once again you need to use the `-r` flag; `rm -r media` would delete the entire **media** directory.
-If you wanted to remove all the files inside the **media** directory, you'd use `rm media/*` or `rm -r media/*` if there are directories inside media.
+If you wanted to remove all the files inside the **media** directory, you'd use `rm media/*` or `rm -r media/*` if there are directories inside the media.

 ### Further Info